28Altamash/28Altamash/README.md

 cybersecurity and prepared me to tackle future challenges in the field.

-Threat Analyst June 2021 - July 2022
+Threat Analyst June 2020- July 2022
-Cisco India, Bangalore
+Wipro Bangalore
-Project: Saudi Aramco Smart city
+Project: Cisco's Saudi Aramco Smart city
 • Conducted engineering analysis and risk assessments for network infrastructure projects, focusing on security and cybersecurity implications to ensure robust and resilient systems.
 • Performed statistical and mathematical analyses on network data using MATLAB and other